codethesaurus/docs/README.md

 Feel free to see the [Architecture](docs/project_architecture.md) section, but the goal will be to have a website that can look into language meta files, pull out the information the user is looking for, and match up structures side-by-side.

-## Is this project available for Hacktoberfest?
+## Is this project available for Hacktoberfest contributions?

 Yes!
 The Code Thesaurus code and documentation projects are both enabled for Hacktoberfest contributions.